Member FDICFDIC-Insured - Backed by the full faith and credit of the U.S. Government

 Telemarketing scammers are relentless in pursuit of your money.
-With consumer losses estimated at nearly $500 million a year, scammers are applying all means of technology at their disposal to trick victims into opening their wallets.
-Very often victims are targeted based on information scammers pick up through social media or identity theft.
-The number of different scams are too numerous to list here, but they all include one or more of the following tactics:
+With consumer losses estimated at nearly $500 million a year, scammers use all means of technology at their disposal to trick victims into opening their wallets.
+Often, victims are targeted based on information scammers gather through social media or identity theft.
+The number of scams is vast, but they all include one or more of the following tactics:

 • Exerting pressure to act immediately on an opportunity.